DirtBagXon/hypseus-singe/README.md

 playing of [American Laser Games][ALG].

 This repository was created to build upon the ``SDL2 Hypseus`` project created by [Jeffrey Clark][JAC].
-Many overlays were still unimplmented in the original repository and Singe had been removed.
+Many overlays were still unimplemented in the original repository, Singe had also been removed.

 The name was changed to _Hypseus_ by Jeffrey so the original authors of [Daphne] would not be burdened with requests for support.